Stop putting this into your Python Dockerfiles

 CPython doesn’t execute the code directly.
 Instead it first compiles the code into bytecode which is cached as .pyc files in __pycache__ directory you know and hate.
 Having cached the bytecode, the interpreter can skip the compilation of modules that haven’t changed.
 If for some reason you want to prevent python from caching the bytecode, you can set PYTHONDONTWRITEBYTECODE environment variable to a non-empty string.

-Why include it in dockerfiles
+Why do it in dockerfiles

 The first thing that comes to mind when thinking about potential problems with caching things is the possibility of getting a stale version of the resource we are caching.
 Since code doesn’t change during container runtime (unless you are doing some weird stuff) this is unlikely to cause any problems and can be ruled out as a reason to disable bytecode caching in containers.